What Protection Do Pregnant Employees Have at Work?

 Explore Legal Paths to Pursue a Wrongful Termination Case

 Getting fired from a job is never easy but when you suspect that your dismissal was based on unlawful reasons, it can be devastating.
 Although your employer may not tell you, there may be legal options available to you.
 Employment lawyers help you explore legal rights and whether you have a case for wrongful termination.
 Wrongful termination cases can be based on a number of reasons.
 Wrongful termination cases can include unlawful discrimination by an employer (Fair Employment and Housing Act), violation of family or medical leave laws (including the California Family Rights Act, Government Code section 12945.2), unsafe work environment (Cal/OSHA and Labor Code section 1102.5), complaints for unpaid wages (Labor Code sections 216.(a) and 1199(b), discussing wages with coworkers, female employees asserting equal pay rights (Labor Code section 1197.5(a) and the list goes on.
 Because the range of possible wrongful termination cases are numerous, it is important to speak with an employment lawyer and receive the right legal advice.
-This can you help you preserve the best evidence to build a strong wrongful termination case and better understand your employment rights.
+This can help you preserve the best evidence to build a strong wrongful termination case and better understand your employment rights.
 It’s important to act quickly and contact an experienced employment lawyer because some cases are time sensitive and there are requirements for filing administrative claims and lawsuits to preserve your legal rights.
-Having an experienced employment lawyer partner with you will give you the best chance or receiving justice and receive reasonable compensation for the losses you have suffered.
+Having an experienced employment lawyer partner with you will give you the best chance of receiving justice and receive reasonable compensation for the losses you have suffered.

 File Administrative Charges with Government Agencies